wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.1.7 - 2013/09/07 =
+* Features :
+	* Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.
+* Fixes :
+	* Gallery images not showing in Chrome with SSL on product pages.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.
+	* Plugins admin script and style not loading in Firefox with SSL on admin.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 1.1.6 - 2013/08/22 =
 * Fixes :